 The project will work through the Coastal Zone Management Trust, which will receive funds from an existing beachfront property owner fee.
-The funds will continue to finance repair and maintenance for Quintana Roo's reef and beaches, in addition to paying for the reef's new parametric insurance policy, in other words, the policy is triggered by predetermined boundaries.
+The funds will continue to finance repair and maintenance for Quintana Roo's reef and beaches, in addition to paying for the reef's new parametric insurance policy; in other words, the policy is triggered by predetermined boundaries.
 For example, the policy states that hurricane damage is characterized (parameterized) by wind speeds greater than 100 knots.
 Should 100+ knot wind speeds hit a predefined area during a storm, an insurance payout will be made to the Trust, allowing swift damage assessments, debris removal and initial repairs to be carried out allowing increased reef and property protection (TNC, 2019).

 Hazard Mitigation Programs are increasingly making grants available to target large-scale projects addressing community risks.
 CAL FIRE is investing approximately \$1 billion of California Climate Investment funds in wildfire mitigation projects that focus on fuels reduction, prescribed fire and reforestation throughout California's forested lands through its Forest Health Program.
 CAL FIRE's Fire Prevention Program offers similar grants to rural forested communities.
 In a similar vein, the Wildlife Conservation Board's Forest Conservation Program offers grants for meadow restoration, fuel reduction, post-fire restoration and logging road decommissioning in the Sierra Nevada and Cascade mountains.
-The Sierra Nevada Conservancy offer grants for fuels and fire mitigation projects as well.
+The Sierra Nevada Conservancy offers grants for fuels and fire mitigation projects as well.
 The California Department of Water Resources offers a variety of grants for flood management that can help mitigate flooding and flood risk for rural communities.
 Although some land is lost, levee setbacks are an effective way to reduce flood risk, increase wildlife habitat, increase groundwater recharge and improve water quality.
 Grants for levee setback work can be obtained both through the Wildlife Conservation Board and the Department of Water Resources.

 Given the insurance crisis facing homeowners in the wildland urban interface in California and that many communities will continue to live in these forested areas at high risk to wildfires, there could be significant interest for creating an impact bond that includes public and private funds with significant investment by the insurance industry.
-In such a scheme, funds from the state of California, Forest Service, private investors and insurance companies would contribute to an environmental impact bond or revolving loan fund that provides monies for defensible space, home hardening, fire breaks and forest health/restoration projects.
-Wildland urban interface communities surrounding these projects would qualify for more affordable and durable homeowners' insurance and property values will likely increase.
+In such a scheme, funds from the state of California, US Forest Service, private investors and insurance companies would contribute to an environmental impact bond or revolving loan fund that provides monies for defensible space, home hardening, fire breaks and forest health/restoration projects.
+Wildland urban interface communities surrounding these projects would qualify for more affordable and durable homeowners' insurance, and property values will likely increase.
 Incentives to create programs in other similar communities could be a part of a fire revolving loan fund similar to that created by Quantified Ventures in Colorado.
 Calculating avoided costs such as water quality and quantity could be incorporated into the program to integrate water districts and communities that also need water infrastructure upgrades.
-Creative thinking and collaborations that combine avoided risk and costs with created opportunities, economic value and environmental benefits will lead to a myriad of impact bonds to solve problems unique to a given region or district.
-This flexibility should be leveraged as often as possible to make use of the vast private capital that is available and awaiting an opportunity for an impact investment.